Who came up with the idea of Reality Bomb?

 How long does it take to make an episode of Reality Bomb?

-It depends on a lot of factors, but between writing material, arranging interviews, interviewing, editing (which we usually do twice), mixing, putting it up, it’s between 30 and 40 hours a month.
+It depends on a lot of factors, but between writing material, arranging interviews, interviewing, editing (which we usually do twice), mixing, putting it up, it’s between 20 and 30 hours a month.
 Documentaries and technically demanding comedy sketches push that number up higher.

-What’s the most important lesson you learned from Reality Bomb?
+What are the most important lessons you learned from Reality Bomb?

 What’s the “No Podcasters” rule?

-Graeme and Alex came to Reality Bomb with a basic rule: we won’t have anyone on an interview segment who is doing another Doctor Who podcast.
+It’s pretty simple: We won’t have anyone on an interview segment who is doing another Doctor Who podcast.
 There are exceptions: we have people from other podcasts on for sketches, documentaries and live shows.
-(And twice we’ve waived the rule).
-But we feel that Reality Bomb should be a place for fan voices who don’t get to be heard otherwise.
+(And we’ve waived the rule in very rare exceptions).
+We feel that Reality Bomb should be a place for fan voices who don’t get to be heard otherwise.

 Can I be on Gallery of the Underrated?